SyneRBI/SIRF-SuperBuild/jupyterhub/README.md

 ### Putting things together

-To create the image with SIRF and all the other stuff required by jupyterhub we start from the modified `datascience-notebook` with GPU access (see above).
-Making sure that the `synerbi/sirf:sirf-core` and the `paskino/jupyter:datascience-notebook-cuda10-ubuntu18.04` have the same base image and the software required by SIRF installed we can _copy_ the SIRF INSTALL directory to the `datascience-notebook` image and set the required environment variables.
+To install SIRF we can literally _copy_ the SIRF INSTALL directory to the `datascience-notebook` image and set the required environment variables.

 Notice that CIL is now installed via conda so the SuperBuild is set not to build it.